lkumle/onlineVRtoolbox_tutorials/docs/webApplication/Step3_upload.md

 Now that we've deployed a basic web application, the next step is to configure it to provide the required functionality.

-Let's start with a high-level overview of the setup.
+Let's start with a high-level overview of the setup provided within this tutorial.
 Then , we will go through the specifics of configuring the pre-implemented Bottle application on pythonanywhere.

 ## Overview
 We need the web application to respond to the following requests made by our Unity experiments (also see Notebook 1):